GATECH-EIC/ShiftAddLLM/README.md

 ---

 ## News 🔥🔥 !
-- [ To Do ] Release model checkpoints.
+- [ To Do ] Update the kernel evaluation guideline.
+- [ ✅ New ] Jun.
+13, 2024. 🤗 Released our model checkpoints to [Huggingface](https://huggingface.co/ShiftAddLLM)!
 - [ ✅ New ] Jun.
 10, 2024. 💥 [ShiftAddLLM](https://arxiv.org/abs/2406.05981)'s PyTorch implementation codes are released!